 And where to begin with the rise of independent coffee roasteries that have sprung up all over Wales?
 In my humble opinion, Coaltown’s espresso bar in Rhydaman (Ammanford) is on par with the finest hipster coffee joints in San Francisco, Oslo or Melbourne.
 I still savour the maple syrup latte with oak-smoked Halen Môn sea-salt I enjoyed on my last visit, but until the next time, I’ll take a bag of the Black-Gold house blend coffee, os gwelwch yn dda.
 And how about Coffi Poblado in Dyffryn Nantlle, who brought their rural community together by launching a Saturday morning coffee and running club (as well as yoga classes in the fresh air)?

 Rather than be floored by a bad case of FOMO, I’ll take a supply of the Christmas Blend to go!
 Speaking of Christmas, my Dad enjoyed Coffi Teifi’s Bore Nadolig blend last year, which is also available online.
-And let’s not forget the hearty flavours of Heartland Llandudno and Gower Coffee from Swansea – to name but another two!
+And let’s not forget the hearty flavours of Heartland Llandudno and Gower Coffee from Swansea, and Hard Lines Coffee, Canton, Cardiff - to name just a few!

 Meat